myarjunar/diswatcher/geo_fullstack/README.md

 1. Add additional functionality on the web app for charting or plotting useful or insightful information.
 Be creative.

-1. (Optional) Add an additional data source that may be valuable for overlay as a vector layer.
+1. Stream an additional data source that may be valuable for overlay as a vector or raster layer.
 Why is it useful?